dekoder/secframe/content/redforest/phase1/admin_mgmt/_index.md

 *CENTRALIZE ADMINISTRATIVE ACCOUNTS:*

 The location of the administrative users and groups is often overlooked.
-If i were to perform an audit on any random domain, there's a giant chance that I'd find administrative accounts scattered across multiple Organizational Units.
+If i were to perform an audit on any random domain, there's a major chance that I'd find administrative accounts scattered across multiple Organizational Units.

 > Often by accident this scattered user placement creates pathways that attackers exploit to gain higher level of privileges.